jonathjd/jonathjd.github.io/_posts/2023-04-01-Writing-clean-code.md

     </div>
 </div>

 I wasn't really planning on getting this book, but my girlfriend and I were at [Powell's](https://www.powells.com/) bookstore in Portland after a conference looking around.
-I never plan on getting anything but when your at onr of the largest bookstores in the world it's tough to make it out without seeing something that catches your eye.
+I never plan on getting anything but when your at one of the largest bookstores in the world it's tough to make it out without seeing something that catches your eye.

 I initially saw Al Sweigarts first book *Automate The Boring Stuff with Python* which has a nice cover and feng shui to it, but after thumbing through a couple pages I thought the content seemed not quite as advanced as I was hoping.
 When I put it back I saw *"Beyond The Basic Stuff With Python: Best Practices For Writing Clean Code"* and thought it was great.
 Some of the topics I knew fairly well, some were new and would help me train my engineering brain, so I ponied up the $34.95 and gave it a go.